 HATA and STRATTEC offer some Ford IKT Keys and PEPS Keys, and some General Motors Flip and PEPS Keys at this time through the locksmith distribution channel.
 Only HATA offers Chrysler Remote Head Keys at this time through the locksmith distribution channel.

-In the chart on page 10, HATA lists the “must have” Chrysler Remote Head Keys and FOBIK Keys having the Chrysler logo on the rear.
+In the chart below, HATA lists the “must have” Chrysler Remote Head Keys and FOBIK Keys having the Chrysler logo on the rear.
 The Remote Head Keys and FOBIK Keys are brand-specific, having a Chrysler, Dodge or Jeep logo.

 Chrysler Remote Head Keys and FOBIK Keys are available with three to seven buttons.
 The highest number of buttons is for the mini vans in order to operate the side doors and remote start.
 It is important to know that not all remote head keys with the same numbers of buttons contain the same buttons.
 For example, the two five-button remotes head keys on the Chrysler list have different buttons.
 The HAT5034 remote head key has L, UL, P, CT, T. The HAT5844 has L, UL, H, RS, P. The Sebring has a convertible top and a trunk.
 The minivan has a hatch and remote start.